wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/cdn-websites-with-cdn.md

 
 -	An active [Azure account](/account/)
+-	Visual Studio 2015 with the [Azure SDK for .NET](http://go.microsoft.com/fwlink/p/?linkid=323510&clcid=0x409).
+If you use Visual Studio, the steps may vary.
 
 
 -	An active [Azure account](/pricing/1rmb-trial/)
-
 -	Visual Studio 2015 with the [Azure SDK for .NET](https://www.microsoft.com/web/handlers/webpi.ashx/getinstaller/VWDOrVs2013AzurePack.appids).
 If you use Visual Studio, the steps may vary.
+

 > [AZURE.NOTE] You need an Azure account to complete this tutorial:
-> + You can [open an Azure account for free](/pricing/1rmb-trial/) - You get credits you can use to try out paid Azure services, and even after they're used up you can keep the account and use free Azure services, such as Web Apps.
+> + You can [open an Azure  account for free](/pricing/1rmb-trial/)  account](/pricing/1rmb-trial/)  - You get credits you can use to try out paid Azure services, and even after they're used up you can keep the account and use free Azure services, such as Web Apps.
 
 > + You can [activate Visual Studio subscriber benefits](/pricing/member-offers/msdn-benefits-details/) - Your Visual Studio subscription gives you credits every month that you can use for paid Azure services.
 
  > 
 
-> If you want to get started with Azure before signing up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure.
+> If you want to get started with Azure App Service before signing up for an Azure account, go to [Try App Service](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in App Service.
 No credit cards required; no commitments.

 ## Deploy a web app to Azure with an integrated CDN endpoint ##
 